 If matter and antimatter were perfectly symmetrical, the cooling of the universe would have resulted in particle/antiparticle annihilation that would have left the universe filled only with photons.
 But for every billion mutual annihilations a particle of matter remained — comprising the existing matter of the universe.
 The predominance of matter over antimatter is a consequence of charge-parity violation (CP violation).
 About 99% of the photons in the universe (the cosmic microwave background) are the result of Big Bang annihilations.
 Photons from stars are a trivial contribution, by comparison.

 The most prosaic goal of the Large Hadron Collider (LHC, the enormous particle accelerator that first began operation in September 2008 at CERN, Europe's particle physics laboratory near Geneva, Switzerland) was to find the Higgs boson.
 The Higgs boson adheres to the W & Z bosons to give them mass, but does not adhere to photons (leaving photons massless).
 The more particles interact with the Higgs field, the more massive they become.
 The bosons that mediate electromagnetism (photons) and the strong force (gluons) are massless, but the bosons that mediate the weak force (Z and W bosons) have a mass about a hundred times greater than the mass of a proton.
-The Higgs field, not the Higgs boson, gives mass to particles — with heavier particles interacting with the field more than lighter particles.
+The Higgs field, not the Higgs boson, gives energy to particles.
+Because of Einstein's E = mc2, giving energy is equivalent to giving mass.
+Heavier particles interact with the Higgs field more than lighter particles, the heavy top quark more than any other particle.
 A Higgs field would fill the vacuum of space with Higgs bosons, just as the electromagetic field fills the vacuum of space with photons.

 The LHC is designed to create new particles from the energy of proton collisions — consistant with Einstein's E = mc2 equation — with the particle of greatest interest being the Higgs boson.
 The discovery of a new boson, widely believed to be the Higgs boson, was announced on July 4th, 2012.
 Whether or not the new boson is the Higgs boson repsonsible for the Higgs field, the new boson is definitely connected to the Higgs field.
 More than 500 trillion (5 X 1014) high-energy proton collisions were produced before physicists could confidently announce that they had discovered a new boson with a mass of roughly 125 GeV.
 The probability that the observed boson is due to random background radiation is less than one in three million.
 The Higgs boson must have a spin = 0.
 The observed boson does not have spin = 1 because it decayed into two photons, but spin = 2 remains a possibility (and would mean the boson is not the Higgs).